Research Development Grants

 - GradSEHD receives its funding from both the Council of Graduate Students (COGS) and the Professional Student Government (PSG).
-Travel grants are only available to current graduate and professional students in CEHD who pay the COGS or PSG Student Services Fee.
+Research development grants are only available to current graduate and professional students in CEHD who pay the COGS or PSG Student Services Fee.

-- Students may only receive one Research Grant per academic year.
+- Students may only receive one research development grant per academic year.

 - If grantee is using funds for data collection, IRB approval is needed.
 Please provide documentation of IRB approval.

-- Research Grants will be awarded to graduate and professional students without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.
+- Research development grants will be awarded to graduate and professional students without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.

-- Applications are available at the bottom of this page and must be submitted to the GradSEHD mailbox in 104 Burton Hall before the grant deadline.
+- Applications are available using the link below the eligibility section.
 Grant deadlines may be found at the top of this page.

-- Research Grants will be awarded only to registered graduate and professional students in CEHD who pay the COGS or PSG Student Services Fee.
+- Research development grants will be awarded only to registered graduate and professional students in CEHD who pay the COGS or PSG Student Services Fee.
 You must provide proof of payment of this fee (you may use a print-out of your University student account statement).